 The National Planning Policy Framework (NPPF) (February 2019) sets out national policy for local planning authorities and decision makers.
-The NPPF states that there is a presumption in favour of sustainable development (paragraph 11), with sustainable development having economic, social and environmental objectives.
+The of sustainable development (paragraph 11), with sustainable development having economic, social and environmental objectives.

 The environmental objective is that development should protect and enhance the natural, built and historic environment as well as protecting biodiversity, minimising pollution and adapting to climate change and the demands of a low carbon economy.